hourglass492/NSA-CodeBreaker/task06/writeup.md

 ### Initial look

 Now that we know where the malware is we need to understand what it is doing.
 We can see that we need the IP, port, and pub key of the malware so this let's us deduce several things.
-First and formost, this peice of malware is communicatinting to a remote server.
-This is very normal when malware is part of a bot net (unlikely due to the senerio) or a implant for an APT style attack communicating to a command and control server (C2) which is more likely in this case.
+First and foremost, this piece of malware is communicating to a remote server.
+This is very normal when malware is part of a bot net (unlikely due to the scenario) or an implant for an APT style attack communicating to a command and control server (C2) which is more likely in this case.

 We also already know that this is not a stripped binary which will make it easier to reverse engineer which is very nice.